The best farmers markets in Canada

 -

-Halifax Farmers' Market in Nova Scotia
+The Halifax Farmers Market in Nova Scotia

 Want to know what to do in Halifax?
 Travel Lemming gives tips.